hypemarks/tint-privacy-policy/policy.md

 We will not disclose your personal data to third parties except as follows:

-#### Legal Reasons
+##### Legal Reasons

 When we believe release is appropriate to comply with the law, to enforce our terms of use and other rights, or to protect the rights and safety of others.

 This may include exchanging information with government regulatory or law enforcement agencies, or with other companies and organizations for fraud protection and legal compliance.

-#### Sale of Business
+##### Sale of Business

 As part of a sale of a sales of business assets where the purchaser needs the personal data to use the assets.

 We may in the future sell all or part of our assets or be involved in a merger.
 We may provide the company that is seeking to acquire our business with access to personal data as part of their evaluation of our business, but will require them to maintain the personal data in confidence and use it only to evaluate our business.
 If we complete a transaction, it is customary to transfer personal data that is related to the purchased business assets to the purchaser.

-#### Service Providers
+##### Service Providers

 We use the services of companies like the ones listed below to collect data on our behalf or to help us analyze, store, manage and otherwise process your personal data.
 Each of these companies commits in its contract with us to use the personal data only according to our contract with them or our other instructions as necessary to support our business.
 They are not authorized to use your personal data for any other purpose.
 They are not authorized to disclose your personal data to others except with our permission, and only if they require the others to comply with the same restrictions that apply to them.

 * Sendgrid - outgoing email
 * Zendesk - incoming email, support
 * DocuSign, HelloSign - E-signing
-* Stripe, bill.com - payment processing
+* Stripe, Quickbooks, bill.com - invoice, payment processing
 * Google - organization email and documents management provider
 * Google Analytics - analytics
 * Google Ads - advertising
-* Mixpanel - analytics
-* HubSpot marketing, landing pages, analytics
+* HubSpot - marketing, landing pages, analytics
 * Salesforce – customer relationship management
-* Instapage - landing pages
 * Amazon AWS – Infrastructure provider, applications
-* Mode - business intelligence
-* Qualaroo - users feedback

 # Advertising Ecosystem

 We use online advertising services that enable a practice referred to as “online behavior advertising.”
 These services aggregate data about an individual’s behavior on many different sites and online services, and use that data to sell targeted advertising services.
 For example, we permit Google’s advertising services to collect data about your behavior on the TINT site, as do many other website operators who use Google’s ad services.
-Google combines the data about an individual that it collects from different sources, and uses this aggregate data to sell advertising services that target the display of ads to web users who meet certain behavioral criteria.GGoogle does not disclose this aggregate data to TINT, but we are able to infer that users who interact with our ad meet the advertising criteria we provided.
+Google combines the data about an individual that it collects from different sources, and uses this aggregate data to sell advertising services that target the display of ads to web users who meet certain behavioral criteria.
+Google does not disclose this aggregate data to TINT, but we are able to infer that users who interact with our ad meet the advertising criteria we provided.
 Google collects this data using cookies, web server logs (its own and its advertising customers), clear gifs and other online data collection techniques.
 See Online Data Collection Techniques and How to Opt Out of Online Data Collection.

 # Online Data Collection Techniques

 A cookie is a unique alphanumeric identifier that is placed by a web server on the web visitor’s browser.
 Cookies are used to analyse visitors’ use of the website.
-For example, a website operator can use the cookie to identify the number of unique visitors to the site, whether or not those visitors are repeat visitors, and information about the visitor’s activity on the site, device and device settings.
+For example, a website operator can use the cookie to identify the number of unique visitors to the site, whether or not those visitors are repeat visitors, information about the visitor’s activity on the site, and the user's device and device settings.
 A tracking pixel, also known as a web bug or web beacon, is a small graphic (usually 1 pixel x 1 pixel) invisible to the eye, that is embedded in web content or email.
 When content that has an embedded web beacon is viewed, the browser will request content from a web server, which in turn will set a cookie.

 # How To Opt Out Of Online Data Collection